 Each weekday, Reading Rockets gathers interesting news headlines about reading and early education.
 Please note that Reading Rockets does not necessarily endorse these views or any others on these outside websites.

 Note: These links may expire after a week or so.
 Some websites require you to register first before seeing an article.

 In August 2011, the Ohio Department of Education found the Upper Arlington Schools in violation of the law when it came to promptly and properly identifying students with learning disabilities and finding them eligible for special education services.
+"We felt vindicated," parent Christine Beattie recalls.
+"Like, we aren't crazy.
+We know what we're talking about."
+In its decision, the state ordered the Upper Arlington Schools to train teachers and staff on how to identify and evaluate students with learning disabilities.
+But the parents said this was more than a special ed problem.
+They say it was a problem with the way kids were being taught to read.
 People with dyslexia have an especially hard time learning to read because their brains are wired in a way that makes understanding the relationship between sounds and letters difficult.
 Research shows that they learn to read better when they are explicitly taught the ways that sounds and letters correspond.
 And research shows that even students without dyslexia learn better this way.
-Upper Arlington had to retrain its teachers, who had, for the most part, learned whole language-based methods in their teacher-preparation programs.
-Now, students in Upper Arlington are taught to read using a phonics-based approach that explicitly and systematically teaches them how letters represent sounds to form words on the page.